Meemaw/react-redux-typescript-boilerplate/README.md

 async componentDidMount() {
   const resp = await CoinmarketCapResource.getTicker();
   this.setState({ data: resp.data });

+  const resp1 = await CoinmarketCapResource.getTickerWithPayload();  // Wont compile
+  const resp2 = await CoinmarketCapResource.getTickerWithPayload({ message: "Message" });  // Will compile
 }
 ```

 Using this approach, resp is strongly typed as `CoinmarketCapServerResponse`.
 Accesing any field that doesnt exist on it will throw an error.
 Moreover, any parameters passed to getTicker() method will throw an error.
-This can controlled throught second generic parameter to `ResourceFetch` interface.
+This is controlled throught second generic parameter to `ResourceFetch` interface.
 As in getTickerWithPayload() example, it will only work with { message: string } passed to it.
 This forces us to allways pass correct fetch payloads and avoid silly bugs and errors.

 ###### Looks great.
 It looks we define static urls in the resource files.
 How to use this with dynamic urls?